How to Choose the Right Neighbourhood

 Closing Reflection

 The walls of a house may promise comfort, but the neighbourhood decides whether that promise holds.
-Walk its streets by day and night.
-Test the roads.
-Measure its lifelines.
-Ask the land to tell its story before you stake your claim.
+Test the roads, check what's nearby, and see the streets by day and by night before you commit.

 Choosing a neighbourhood raises a lot of practical questions.
 Here are the ones buyers ask us most often.